Ecwid/ecwid-api-docs/includes/_webhooks.md

 - goes to the checkout pages
 - fills in shipping and billing details
 - goes to payment processor and pays for order

-An [unfinished order](https://help.ecwid.com/customer/en/portal/articles/1163955-orders#Unfinishedsales) occurs when a customer doesn't make the last step and leaves the ordering process.
+- customer returns to store

+An [unfinished order](https://help.ecwid.com/customer/en/portal/articles/1163955-orders#Unfinishedsales) is created when a customer goes to payment processor or order confirmation page.
+In case if customer pays for their order, then it is placed among other successful orders in store sales history.
+However, if customer fails to make a payment and never completes the order, then it will stay as unfinished order.

 There is a separate tab in Ecwid control panel > My Sales > Unfinished orders where merchants can see all those orders and their details.

 `unfinished_order.*` webhook event types are providing timely updates about unfinished orders in Ecwid store.
+Here's how the process works in technical terms:

+- when customer goes to payment processor, `unfinished_order.created` webhook is sent (if customer was able to pay for an order within **1 second** of that,`order.created` is sent instead)

+- if customer paid later for their order, Ecwid sends `order.created` webhook after it happens

-They are a great help for applications, which goal is track cart abandonment and get back those sales.
+Webhooks about unfinished orders can be a great help for applications, which goal is track cart abandonment and get back those lost sales.

+We recommend the following workflow:
+- app recieves `unfinished_order.created` webhook about order A
+- app waits for `order.created` webhook about order A for 5-10 minutes
+- in case if there was no `order.created` webhook received, consider this order unfinished

+After that, application can send an email to that person, following up on that unfinished order or provide some other functionality.

+### Q: When 'unfinished_order.deleted' event type is sent?

+When a merchant deletes an unfinished order in their Ecwid control panel, this order is marked as `hidden: true`.
+After that update `unfinished_order.updated` webhook is sent.
+So the details of this order are still available to be accessed [via Ecwid API](#get-order-details).

+To completely delete an unfinished order, make a delete order request to Ecwid API.
+If your app is set up to receive `unfinished_order.deleted` webhooks, Ecwid will send that webhook to endpoint of your application.

 ### Q: How can I know if order status was changed?
 Webhooks in Ecwid have a specific field for that: `data`.
-This field provides information about changes to both payment and fulfilment status of the order.
+This field provides information about changes to both payment and fulfilment status of orders.

 Contents of `data` field also lets you know the details about old status (before the changes) and the new one (after the changes) at all times.
 For example, your application can send a note to your warehouse if it received a webhook about order payment status changes from `Awaiting payment` to `Paid`.